-Agency Functions Federal Emergency Response Federal Emergency Management Agency Response US DHS coordinates the implementation of a comprehensive national strategy to secure the United States from terrorist threats or attacks as well as natural and man-made disasters.
-The HSC advisor (the Adjutant General) posts any threat or security level changes in coordination with WI DOJ.
-FEMA Consequence Management role in WMD response is to: Coordinate federal consequence management efforts.
-Coordinate federal offsite activities for functions other than radiological monitoring and assessment.
-Promote the effective response by federal agencies at the national level and at the scene of the accident.
-Keep the president informed of all aspects of an emergency not covered by the lead federal agency reports.
-Coordinate 28 urban search and rescue (USAR) task force teams.
-Respond to natural, technological, and human-caused disasters to locate and rescue victims of structural collapse.
-Provide mobile telecommunications, operational support and life support, and power generation assets for the on-site management of disaster and all-hazard activities.
-USAR teams: Provide trained and equipped USAR teams and coordinate with FEMA for the utilization of civilian USAR teams. to federal response agencies involved with radiological incidents.
+- The Federal Emergency Management Agency (FEMA) is the lead Federal Agency for consequence management in concert with actions of the other partners.2 - Activates multi-agency crisis management structures at the FBI headquarters, the FBI field office, and the incident scene. - Promote the effective response by federal agencies at the national level and at the scene of the accident.
+Keep the president informed of all aspects of an emergency not covered by the lead federal agency reports. - Respond to natural, technological, and human-caused disasters to locate and rescue victims of structural collapse. - Provide mobile telecommunications, operational support and life support, and power generation assets for the on-site management of disaster and all-hazard activities.

+Resources: FEMA